SlavSquatSuperstar/mayonez-engine-2d/README.md

 Editing the Project

-- Download this repository by running `git clone https://github.com/SlavSquatSuperstar/mayonez-engine-2d.git` in a terminal.
+- Download this repository by running `git clone https://github.com/SlavSquatSuperstar/mayonez-engine-2d.git` in a terminal or cloning https://github.com/SlavSquatSuperstar/mayonez-engine-2d in GitHub desktop
 - In an IDE, open the extracted folder or create a new project from existing sources, then tell the IDE to import a Gradle project if prompted.
     - You can also create a new project from version control using the repository link above if your editor supports it.
-- There are several preset Gradle tasks included to help in your development:
+- There are several preset Gradle run configurations to facilitate development:
-    - Run: Launches the program with the demo scenes using `runShadow`
+    - Run: Launches the program with the demo scenes
-    - Test: Runs unit tests using JUnit
+    - Test: Runs the unit tests
-    - Build: Builds the fat .jar file with dependencies using `shadowJar`
+    - Build: Builds the fat .jar file with dependencies
-    - Export: Build the .jar and generates JavaDoc using `dokkaJavadocCollector`
+    - Export: Build the .jar and generates JavaDoc
+- There are also several scripts to help automate production:
+    - `run`: Builds and runs the project
+    - `package`: Packages the project into the `dist/` folder
+    - `dist/run`: Runs the packaged project inside `dist/`

 Development Tools and Libraries